Types of Market Trends: An Industry Trends Analysis

 - Read Industry Publications: One way to hone in on market trends unique to your industry is to read the publications that are reporting on the current issues.

-- Use Industry Trends Analytics: Digital analytics tools for consumer behavior can help you get the bigger picture on your market and how it relates to the greater economy.
+- Use Industry Trends Analytics: Digital analytics tools for consumer behavior insights can help you get the bigger picture on your market and how it relates to the greater economy.

 - Observe Your Competitors: If all your competitors are doing something, does that mean you should do it?
 Maybe yes, or maybe no. But observing their marketing is a way to make more educated decisions.